 Memorial Hall Mural

-In commissioning new artworks for Memorial Hall, the committee is re-imagining the challenge taken up by O’Hanlon in 1934: to depict Kentucky’s evolution from a frontier state to a modern Commonwealth.
-As part of that charge, the artists may interpret the complex realities of Kentucky and the United States today.
+In commissioning new artworks for Memorial Hall, the committee began re-imagining the challenge taken up by O’Hanlon in 1934: to depict Kentucky’s evolution from a frontier state to a modern Commonwealth.
+The committee looked for works that:

-- exemplify a strong concept and skillful use of materials; and
+Exemplify a strong concept and skillful use of materials

 The mural – a fresco work by Kentuckian Ann Rice O’Hanlon – was completed in 1934, the result of a commission from the Public Works of Art Project (PWAP) formed during the Great Depression.